comma-style

 This rule has a string option:

-requires a comma before and on the same line as an array element, object property, or variable declaration
+"last"(default) requires a comma after and on the same line as an array element, object property, or variable declaration"first"requires a comma before and on the same line as an array element, object property, or variable declaration

 last